Deception Technologies and Physical Security

 TechnologyMeaningExample

-HoneypotA decoy system intended to attract or reveal unauthorized activityFake SSH server in a monitored network
+HoneypotA decoy system meant to attract or reveal unauthorized activityFake SSH server in a monitored network

 HoneynetMultiple connected decoy systemsSimulated subnet with fake web, database, and file services

-HoneytokenDecoy credential, file, URL, or recordFake API key that alerts if used
+HoneytokenA decoy credential, file, URL, or recordFake API key that alerts when it is used

 A honeypot should not hold production data or provide a path into production systems.
-Its value comes from the fact that legitimate users should rarely interact with it.
-A connection attempt, login attempt, or file access can be a high-signal event.
+Its value comes from the fact that legitimate users should rarely touch it, so a connection attempt, login attempt, or file access is a high-signal event.
+A honeynet strings several decoys together to look like a believable subnet and observe lateral movement.

 Deception Design Choices